Wered6/UE5-StyleGuide/README.md

 * Function Entry
 * Self

+<a name="bp-funcs-description"></a>
 <a name="4.3.4"></a>
-<a name="bp-graphs-funcs-description"></a>

 #### 4.3.4 All Functions Should Have A Description

 Simply, any function should have its description filled out.

+<a name="bp-funcs-funcs-category"></a>
 <a name="4.3.5"></a>
-<a name="bp-graphs-funcs-plugin-category"></a>

 #### 4.3.5 All Functions Must Be Categorized By Project Name Initials

+All functions must be categorized by project name initials, so it would be easier to distinguish between our and engine functions.
 For example `Generic Shooter`, `GS` or `GS|Config`.

+<a name="bp-graphs"></a>
 <a name="4.4"></a>
-<a name="bp-graphs"></a>

 ### 4.4 Blueprint Graphs

 This section covers things that apply to all Blueprint graphs.

+<a name="bp-graphs-spaghetti"></a>
 <a name="4.4.1"></a>
-<a name="bp-graphs-spaghetti"></a>

 #### 4.4.1 No Spaghetti

 Wires should have clear beginnings and ends.
 You should never have to mentally untangle wires to make sense of a graph.
 Many of the following sections are dedicated to reducing spaghetti.

+<a name="bp-graphs-align-wires"></a>
 <a name="4.4.2"></a>
-<a name="bp-graphs-align-wires"></a>

 #### 4.4.2 Align Wires Not Nodes

 Always align wires, not nodes.
 You can't always control the size and pin location on a node, but you can always control the location of a node and thus control the wires.
 Straight wires provide a clear linear flow. *Wiggly wires wear wits wickedly*.
-You can straighten wires by using the Straighten Connections command with BP nodes selected.
-Hotkey: Q
+You can straighten wires by using the Straighten Connections command with BP nodes selected. `Hotkey: Q`

-Good example: The tops of the nodes are staggered to keep a perfectly straight white exec line.
+**Good example:** The tops of the nodes are staggered to keep a perfectly straight white exec line.
 ![Aligned By Wires](https://github.com/Wered6/UE5-StyleGuide/blob/main/images/bp-graphs-align-wires-good.png?raw=true "Aligned By Wires")

-Bad Example: The tops of the nodes are aligned, creating a wiggly white exec line.
+**Bad Example:** The tops of the nodes are aligned, creating a wiggly white exec line.
 ![Bad](https://github.com/Wered6/UE5-StyleGuide/blob/main/images/bp-graphs-align-wires-bad.png?raw=true "Wiggly")

-Acceptable Example: Certain nodes might not cooperate no matter how you use the alignment tools.
+**Acceptable Example:** Certain nodes might not cooperate no matter how you use the alignment tools.
 In this situation, try to minimize the wiggle by bringing the node in closer.
 ![Acceptable](https://github.com/Wered6/UE5-StyleGuide/blob/main/images/bp-graphs-align-wires-acceptable.png?raw=true "Acceptable")

+<a name="bp-graphs-exec-first"></a>
 <a name="4.4.3"></a>
-<a name="bp-graphs-exec-first-class"></a>

 #### 4.4.3 White Exec Lines Are Top Priority

 If you ever have to decide between straightening a linear white exec line or straightening data lines of some kind, always straighten the white exec line.

+<a name="bp-graphs-getters-invoking"></a>
 <a name="4.4.4"></a>
-<a name="bp-graphs-getters-invoking"></a>

 #### 4.4.4 Getters Are Invoked In Every Use